OsafHaider/osafhaider-portfolio/README.md

 bun dev
 ```

+## Features
+1:Responsive Design: The website is fully responsive, ensuring a seamless experience across all devices.
+2:Backend Integration: All data displayed on the website is dynamically fetched from a backend server.
+3:User Authentication: Implemented login and signup functionality to manage user sessions securely.
+4:Interactive UI: Designed a user-friendly interface with intuitive navigation.
+5:Query Section: Added a query section at the end for visitors to get in touch or leave feedback.

+Your feedback and contributions are greatly appreciated!
+Feel free to open issues or submit pull requests on the GitHub repository.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.